Why Your Dealership’s Live Chat Team Needs Emotional Intelligence

 If your chat reps respond to every shopper with scripts, they’re going to frustrate potential customers looking for a unique, human experience.

-The key to empathy is relating to your shoppers, something a scripted conversation CANNOT DO — which is why personalization is so important.
+The key is relating to your shoppers, something a scripted conversation CANNOT DO—which is why personalization is so important.
+If you want quality internet leads, avoid canned responses.

 TEST IT: Look for awkward conversations being had on your site.
 For example, if chat representatives are responding to shoppers that say “I just totaled by car and need a new one” with remarks like “Great!” or “Perfect!”, you need a new chat team.